SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

 | ts = datetime() | `Time(ts)` |
 | `ts = datetime.date` | `Time(ts.isoformat())` |

   NOTE: Conversion of `np.datetime64` to `astropy.Time`   can be accomplished by [this  gist](https://gist.github.com/vn-ki/01b6d32b7a255e796ea54e8b882c8512) based on the issue astropy/#6428.
-The current implementation of `parse_time` can only convert `datetime64`s which contain only date.
-This gist gives `parse_time` the power to parse `datetime64`s which contain time too.
+The current implementation of parse_time cannot convert np.datetime64(‘2012-06-18T02:00:05.453000000-0400’).
+This gist gives `parse_time` the ability to convert the mentioned `np.datetime64`s.

   Before returning `Time`, `.replicate` function could be called on it so that we get a uniform format for all the returned `Time` objects.
   We could also set the scale as we need (utc, tai etc.).